ipspace/netlab/docs/module/vrf.md

 Notes:

-* Global RD/RT values are generated using the system default **vrf.as** value (65000).
+* The global RD/RT values are generated using the system default **vrf.as** value (65000).
-* Global RT values for the *red* VRF are copied into the node data structures.
-Global RD value is not copied because it's set in the node VRF definition.
+* The global RT values for the *red* VRF are copied into the node data structures.
+The global RD value is not copied because it's set in the node VRF definition.
 * Node RD value for the *red* VRF is generated using the node **bgp.as** value (65001).

 (module-vrf-interface)=